Noise and Hearing Conservation Program

 Section 29 Measurement of noise level

-29. (1) Where an employer or an employee has reason to suspect that the noise level in a work area may exceed 80 dBA, an employer shall ensure that
+29. (1) If an employer or an employee has reason to sus‐ pect that the noise level in a work area may exceed 80 dBA, an employer shall ensure that the noise level is measured by a competent person in accordance with CSA standard Z107.56-06 (R2011), Procedures for the measurement of occupational noise exposure or a standard offering equivalent or better protection.

 (a) the noise level is measured by a competent person using a sound level meter that conforms as a minimum to the requirements of ANSI standard S1.4-1983, "American National Standard Specification for Sound Level Meters", for a Type 2 sound level meter that is set to use the A-weighted network with slow meter response, and